TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 Running *all* tests takes a considerable amount of time on a standard development machine, so it is not recommended to run all tests on your local platform for every patch you wish to submit.
-That's what Bamboo is for.
+That's what GitLab CI is for.

 You might however want to run specific tests, for example for the following use cases: